Eleven FAQs on advertising strategy.

 Draw up a profile of your target group.
 For example, are you contacting prospects or regular customers?
 Are they mainly male or female?
 Are they from a certain age group?
 Do they have a particular lifestyle?

 If you recognise that you have three different audience segments, with different needs and preferences, accept that you may need three different campaigns.

 Where are these people?

 Decide whether your target audience is local or regional, national or international.
 The advertising channel you choose should suit the target.

 You might want to try newspapers (local, national, trade or freesheets), magazines (general interest, specialist, in-house or local), local radio, cinemas, posters (on public transport), brochures and leaflets, point-of-sale displays or directories.

-The internet allows you to target your advertisement specifically at people who are searching for a product or service like yours, or those who have already shown an interest in them.
+Advertising on a search engine like Google or on a social media site like Facebook allows you to target your advertisement specifically at people who are searching for a product or service like yours, or those who have already shown an interest in them.

 The objective of an advert is not always to increase sales.
 It might be to educate people about new products or special offers, to create awareness of what you do, or even to reassure existing customers.

 If you are not clear what you want to achieve, the confusion will show through in your advertising.